martinpiper/DigitalData/README.md

 ## Syntax

-* Number...	is any number, decimal or hex prefixed with $
+* Number...	is any number, decimal or hex prefixed with "$" or "0x".
+Numbers can also be simple bitwise expressions if prefixed with "=". e.g. =$02 | $01 | 256
 * ;	is a comment
 * dNumber	Sets the next value to output to be flagged with the _MEMWRITE output, waits for the next input clock
 * sNumber	Sets the output but does not wait for the input clock